What is a Neighbourhood Plan?

 In early 2015 we surveyed virtually every household in Crediton.
 We also surveyed school children of various ages in the 3 schools.
 High Street businesses and businesses on the Industrial Estate also had their own surveys.

-We have now analysed our surveys and these reports can be seen on our "Evidence" page.
+The results and analysis from our surveys and reports can be seen on our "Evidence" page.

 Eventually the Plan will go before an independent inspector and a referendum before being (hopefully) passed and "made".